Thomas de Littleton

-Early life
+Family background

-Thomas de Littleton was the eldest son of Elizabeth Littleton, sole daughter and heiress of Thomas de Littleton, Lord of Frankley, Worcestershire, and Thomas Westcote or Heuster, esquire, chief prothonotary of the Court of Common Pleas.
-The date of Littleton's birth is uncertain; a MS. pedigree gives 1422, but it was probably earlier than this.
+Thomas de Littleton was the eldest son of Elizabeth Littleton (sole daughter and heiress of Thomas de Littleton, Lord of Frankley, Worcestershire) and of Thomas Westcote or Heuster, esquire, chief prothonotary of the Court of Common Pleas.
+The date of Littleton's birth is uncertain; a MS. pedigree gives 1422, but it probably occurred earlier than this.
 If, as is generally accepted, he was born at Frankley Manor, it could not have been before 1407, in which year Littleton's grandfather recovered the manor from a distant branch of the family.